lop-Louis/go-to-docs/docs/sanitization.md

 Northbook only publishes guidance that the public can quote without a second thought.
 Use these guardrails to keep every page linkable while chore-like checklists stay in `/runbooks`.

+> **Primary action:** Run these sanitization checks before shipping or reviewing a page.

 ## What Sanitization Protects

 - **People** — strip personal data, names, emails, or avatars that could identify someone.